 Be sure to closely follow the manufacturer’s sizing guide to ensure a proper fit.
 Here are examples of a Tranquility sizing guide and a tip on how to measure the body to determine sizing.

 A wearer’s size, particularly those requiring Youth or Bariatric sizes, may dictate the product style and material that are available.
 However, manufacturers continue to innovate to offer more expanded size ranges to these groups.

-While cost may be the first consideration for some, we urge wearers and caregivers to abide by the old saying, “you get what you pay for.”
+While cost may be a first consideration, we remind wearers and caregivers: “you get what you pay for.”
 While lower-cost products may work well for some, we have received hundreds of testimonials from wearers and caregivers – typically those with heavy incontinence – explaining their challenges with these items.
-If cost is a major consideration for you, reach out to the manufacturer to see if they can provide any support or product recommendations.
-Combining a highly absorbent booster pad with a lower-cost incontinence underwear could meet the absorbency needs without significantly increasing cost.
+If cost is a major consideration for you, reach out to the manufacturer to see if you may qualify for Medicaid coverage or if they can provide other support or product recommendations.
+Combining highly absorbent booster pads with lower-cost incontinence underwear could meet the absorbency needs without significantly increasing cost.

 The Tranquility Product Finder